How to Decide How Much Life Insurance You Need — Plus Get a Policy in 5 Minutes or Less

 The younger you are, the cheaper a life insurance policy is.
 Once you purchase a policy, the premiums will stay exactly the same throughout the term of that policy.

 In other words: You’ll never get a better deal on life insurance than you will right now, while you still have your health.
 By getting in early, you’ll be protecting your loved ones at the best price possible.

 Also, keep in mind that term life insurance is probably cheaper than you might think.
-For example, rates start at just $16 a month at an online insurance company called Bestow.
+For example, rates start at around $20 a month at an online insurance company called Bestow.